cooklang/cooklang-org/content/docs/syntax-highlighting.md

 ## VSCode via Extensions

-1. Find CookLang using the Extensions View.
+1. Find Cooklang using the Extensions View.
 2. Install an extension.